 Try to offer the seller of the second home, the option to rent it back from you for a few months.
 Depending on their situation, they might love the idea of being able to stay in their property while they shop for a new one.
 If you are attempting to carry two mortgages, this is a great way to alleviate the cost.
 Add in a contingency in your offer allowing you to close on the new home, only after your home has sold.

 If your home is new to the market and priced well, it should sell right away.
 Present this to the owners of the second home, along with your offer.
 Ensure that the closing won’t be delayed and that you agree to close in a certain amount of time.
 Moving is a hassle.
 There is no arguing this.
 You can, however, make things go smoothly if you follow a few tips that make moving easier!
-If you want to sell your house in CT fast, [company] can help you.
+So if you want to sell your house in CT fast, contact us at We Buy Houses In Connecticut, can help you.